 Despite Black Panther featuring a highly experienced global cast of stars, McGuire’s teachings were essential to getting them all reading from the same page in a vocal sense, not just from a storytelling perspective but also properly addressing any issues that may have occurred surrounding cultural appropriation.

 Using dialects effectively in an advertising sense is important to find professional voice talent fluent in local dialects.

 Those committed to producing creative advertising campaigns for radio and other audio channels should be looking to take some of these ideas into their own work.
 Targeting specific audiences and demographics using the same philosophy and with the same respect for their audience will render more positive results.

 English ice cream brand Kelly’s of Cornwall, for example, used this philosophy to great effect in 2017 with a national campaign than won many fans by focusing on the regional Cornish dialect, teaching viewers and listeners some of the nuances and colloquialisms of the language of the county.

-Looking to work with voice talent that is able to convey local dialects accurately and effectively?
-Voice Talent Online works with more than 1,500 voice talents fluent in over 75 languages.
+How to find professional voice talent fluent in local dialects?
+Voice Talent Online works with more than 1,500 voice talents fluent in over 90 languages.
 Contact us today to find out more.